Theology

 Bible Companion Editorial Team

-Few words travel more freely across languages and centuries than "Amen".'
+Few words travel more freely across languages and centuries than Amen\.
 It appears 78 times in the New Testament alone.
 Yet for most people it functions as little more than a verbal period.
-The biblical word amen carries the full weight of divine truth, personal conviction, and covenantal commitment.
+The biblical word amen carries the full weight of divine truth", personal conviction, and covenantal commitment.

 The Hebrew Root: Emunah, Emet, and Amen

 The word amen derives from the Hebrew root aman: to be firm, reliable, trustworthy, established.
 From the same root come emunah (faithfulness -- Habakkuk 2:4), emet (truth), and amen.
-When Israel said amen they affirmed: this is firm, this corresponds to reality as God established it.
+When Israel said amen they affirmed: his is firm, this corresponds to reality as God established it.
 Numbers 5:22 records the earliest explicit liturgical use; Deuteronomy 27:15-26 records a congregational liturgy where all the people respond to each of twelve curses: Amen -- a communal act of covenantal self-binding.

-Jesus and the Revolutionary 'Verily I Say Unto You
+Jesus and the Revolutionary Verily I Say Unto You

 The most theologically striking use of amen is unique to Jesus.
-All four Gospels record him introducing his own teaching with amen lego hymin -- 'truly I say to you'.'
-Prophets cited external authority: 'Thus says the LORD'.'
+All four Gospels record him introducing his own teaching with amen lego hymin -- truly I say to you.
+Prophets cited external authority: Thus says the LORD.
 Jesus places amen before his own statements, grounding truth in his own person and authority.
 In John's Gospel he uses the double amen (amen, amen lego hymin) 25 times, always before solemn declarations.
 This is a claim to divine standing that provoked both wonder and hostility.

 Amen as Christological Title: The Amen of Revelation

-In Revelation 3:14, Jesus identifies himself as 'the Amen -- the faithful and true witness'.'
+In Revelation 3:14, Jesus identifies himself as the Amen -- the faithful and true witness.
 Paul makes this explicit in 2 Corinthians 1:20: all the promises of God find their Yes in him -- that is why through him we utter our Amen to God for his glory.
 The entire trajectory of biblical promise reaches its definitive amen in the person and work of Jesus.
 To say amen in prayer is a theological act: affirming that we approach God through the one who is himself the Amen, the living embodiment of divine faithfulness.

 Recovering the Weight of Amen in Christian Life